-Commuting in Northwest OregonMarch 23, 2017
+Commuting in Northwest OregonAugust 15, 2022

-Newport is the county seat and largest city, and has the largest share of jobs in the county.
-Lincoln City could arguably be the largest city on a nice summer weekend due to its influx of visitors.
+Newport is the county seat and largest city, and it was primary destination for the county’s working residents.
+Lincoln City could arguably be the largest city in the county on a nice summer weekend due to its influx of visitors.
 The city’s travel industry provides many jobs and makes it the county’s second-largest job market.

 The widespread practice of commuting to work is important to keep in mind when picking a career, job hunting or investing in local job training programs.
 Rural residents will market their skills where they will be rewarded.
 Often that is close to home, but increasingly it will be to more distant employers and telecommuting.